jwynia/PackFS/code/README.md

 - 💾 **Multiple Backends**: Memory and persistent disk backends with semantic indexing
 - 🔒 **Security Controls**: Path validation, sandboxing, and permission systems
 - 🏢 **Dynamic Working Directory**: Runtime-configurable paths for multi-project support (NEW)
+- 🔀 **Git Versioning**: Optional automatic git commits for all file operations with task-based branching (NEW)

 ## Installation